Trump's call for protests gets muted reaction by supporters

 John Scott-Railton, a senior researcher at Citizen Lab who has tracked the "Stop the Steal" movement online, said anxiety over being entrapped by so-called agent provocateurs feeds a "paranoia that if they go and do violence, they may get caught and there may be consequences."

-"It seems to reduce a lot of people's willingness to make big statements about being wiling to go out" and engage in violence, he said.
+"It seems to reduce a lot of people's willingness to make big statements about being willing to go out" and engage in violence, he said.

 A grand jury is investigating hush money payments to women who alleged sexual encounters with Trump.
 Prosecutors have not said when their work might conclude or when charges could come.

-The conflicted feelings over how far to support Trump in his fight against prosecution extends into the political realm as well.
-His own vice president, Mike Pence, who is expected to challenge Trump for the Republican nomination, castigated Trump in an ABC News interview this weekend as "reckless" for his actions on Jan.
-6 and said history would hold him accountable - even as he echoed the former president's rhetoric that an indictment would be a "politically charged prosecution."
+The conflicted feelings over how far to support Trump in his fight against prosecution extends into the political realm.
+His own vice president, Mike Pence, who's expected to challenge Trump for the Republican nomination, castigated Trump in an ABC News interview this weekend as "reckless" for his actions on Jan.
+6 and said history would hold him accountable — even as he echoed the former president's rhetoric that an indictment would be a "politically charged prosecution."

 "I have no doubt that President Trump knows how to take care of himself.
 And he will.
 But that doesn't make it right to have a politically charged prosecution of a former president of the United States of America," Pence said.